Looking for a Military School in Vermont to Help Your Teenage Son? WOULD YOU CONSIDER A MILITARY-LIKE BOARDING SCHOOL

 A New Spiritual Relationship, Direction, and Purpose

-Spiritual life forms a large part of life at Gateway Boys Academy.
+Spiritual life is an important element of Gateway Boys Academy.
 We strive to introduce every cadet to a relationship with Christ and strive to keep a Godly atmosphere helpful to Christian growth.
-Students attend group Bible studies, go to chapel services twice each week, and spend time with a counselor to discuss individually assigned Bible studies meant for character development.
+Students attend group sessions, go to chapel services twice each week, and spend time with a counselor to discuss individually assigned studies meant for character development.

 Concentration on Family Restoration

 At Gateway, we focus on family restoration.
-After four months of enrollment for the cadet, parents begin attending weekend events for teaching on boundaries, godly marriages, and effective parenting.
+After four months of enrollment for the cadet, parents can begin benefiting from insightful special teaching on boundaries, godly marriages, and effective parenting.

-Many boys in our program turn away from their self-destructive behavior to a life of serving others.
+Many boys in our program turn away from their self-focused behavior to a life of serving others.
 If your son needs order and discipline to change his direction, please consider Gateway.

 Although it is not in Vermont, it could be the type of environment he needs to produce a positive change.
 Please call or submit our inquiry form for our boarding school today.